The identity recession: Why are companies so cautious about rebranding themselves?

 Read the full article on tcbreview.com: The Identity Recession.

 Tony Spaeth is a corporate identity consultant based in Rye, N.Y.
-Additional views and reflections can be seen on his website Identity Works.
+Additional views and reflections used to be available on his website Identity Works.
+Sadly it’s no longer online.